 This huge number of ants make complex nests underground, on trees, under tree trunks or logs, hollow stems, or under stones in the garden.

 The tiny wise ants have a deep selection sense of nest building.
 They use soil and plant material to build their protective nests.

 - Temnothorax albipennis

-These ants are clever enough that they do not make nest in garden where they find dead ants as indication of disease or predator.
+These ants are clever enough that they do not make nests in gardens where they find dead ants as indications of disease or predator.